Appropriate Workplace Conduct

 • Proofread all outgoing correspondence, especially emails, to ensure the recipient is the correct person.
 If you are sending emails to multiple clients, ensure you have blind copies of all recipients to keep emails private and confidential.

-What you will come to learn as you work in the animal care industry, there are several risks and hazards that come with the job.
-Animals can sometimes be unpredictable, especially if they are not properly socialized, in pain or ill, have been subjected to abuse, some may even be wild animals or venomous.
+What you will come to learn as you work in the animal care industry is that there are several risks and hazards that come with the job.
+Animals can sometimes be unpredictable, especially if they are not properly socialized, in pain or ill, or have been subjected to abuse; some may even be wild animals or venomous.
 Regardless of the circumstance, you must always exercise the appropriate level of caution to ensure your safety and the safety of the animals.

 To ensure your safety, it is important you recognise these hazards and risks and appropriately implement and adhere to the controls that are in place to keep you safe.